Weekly meal plan

 Tuesday: Chicken sausages, apple sauce and mash potatoes.
 A classic Belgian dish that is a winner with my kids.
 You can buy already made apple sauce, the mash potatoes are easy to make and I always add some veggies to it to make a stoemp (check in my cookbook and you'll see great options).

-Thursday: Blinis with smoked salmon and caviar with a side of arugula salad.
-Steak and Mac and cheese for the kids....
+Saturday: Blinis with smoked salmon, seafood tower and caviar with a side of arugula salad.
+Steak and Mac and cheese for Harry....
 And Molten chocolate lava cakes with vanilla ice cream for dessert.
 Making a feast for NYE and all is on the website...
-The lava cakes will come on the blog on Wednesday and I am posting a video as well.